dnjp/litefs/README.md

 Finished in 12ms
 ```

-Once I've added this directory, I can run `lfs status` to show the contents in
+Once I've added this directory, I can run `lfs status` to show the contents of
 my local database, which will print a message like this:

 ```